Tuesday, 1 October 2013

 Learners may develop confidence, skills, knowledge, individual capabilities, competences, employability and increased well-being.

-We aim to promote respect and compassion and active conservation of the environment, contributing to a positive & ethical society that shares knowledge, interest, friendship & enjoyment.
+We aim to promote respect and compassion and active conservation of the environment, contributing to a positive and ethical society that shares knowledge, interest, friendship and enjoyment

-We share within communities of interest specialist research & communicator groups; with the intention of enhancing & creating positive change in the wider community.
+We share within communities of interest specialist research and communicator groups; with the intention of enhancing and creating positive change in the wider community

-Delivery methods include online educational information, media resources, forums & publications.
+Delivery methods include online educational information, media resources, forums, debate, learning activities and publications.

 Above: cliff erosion at Hunstanton, Norfolk.
 Spongey landscapes and costal defences in climate emergency has been a theme in our environmental protection work.